Vanishing Point (Season 1)

 Cage of Light

-In 2116, a mission to find intelligent life in the universe goes awry when just one of the explorers returns.
+In 2116, a mission to find intelligent life in the universe goes awry when just one of the explorers returns to Earth.
 He finds himself with no memory of the journey or events, and is put on trial to determine whether he has committed the biggest sin of exploration service; killing aliens.
-Explorers are expected to kill themselves to avoid killing other lifeforms, and he cannot explain why his suicide packet was used without killing him, and where the lifeforms he was to contact have disappeared to.
-To discover what happened, the jury overseeing his case takes a journey into his subconscious.
+Explorers are expected to kill themselves to avoid killing other lifeforms, and he cannot explain why his suicide packet was used without killing him, and where the lifeforms he was to establish contact with have disappeared to.
+To discover what happened, the court has the jury overseeing his case take a journey into his subconscious.

 Charlie sets about visiting a playground before bringing his son Jimmy to play at, though encounters a strange reaction while watching the children who are playing.
 Back home, his wife Susan questions whether it was an anxiety attack due to his bad childhood as he describes that the playground gave him bad feelings.
 When his wife leaves Jimmy at the playground, Charlie becomes angry when he believes the other children are bullying his son during a game of "tag".
 On a late night walk, Charlie encounters the son of a former friend who offers him help with the bullying that only Charlie can see.
 Returning to the playground with Jimmy, Charlie sets about confronting his own demons.

 The Baliff and the Women

 Adrian Toope, a civil servant in the Department of Social Welfare arrives home for the evening, where he is greeted by his wife and young child.
 However, he is soon transported to a "dream court" where the outcome of his work is put on trial.
 The judge hears from a number of women who have been affected by Toope's decision while carrying out his duties.
 Toope defends himself by quoting rules and regulations, but shows little remorse for the impact he has had.
 Things get worse for Adrian however when his wife Mary-Anne appears after being called by the women - to testify against him.